 So now that we are on the day of the second crucifixion/impeachment of Donald J. Trump the “Neoliberal Jesus” what will survive, our democracy or Trump-ism.
 If the Senate does not convict him, and we believe they won’t.
 Will he Trump, actually be able to acquire the title of a martyr.
 No, because if Donald J. Trump truly had any balls he would want to be tried and convicted.
 So much like the faith, followers, and institutions in the neoliberal church few ever take accountability or accept it completely if at all.
 So neoliberalism will hide behind the veneer until American Democracy let’s down her guard again and again by gutting the rights of “essential workers”.
 The blood, sweat, and tears are the sacrament of the neoliberal faith, just ask Mitch McConnell, but we will address that in another post.

-Also write-in the gospel’s of neoliberalism is that the state must never interfere with the market.
+Also written in the gospel’s of neoliberalism is that the state must never interfere with the market.
 If the market makes people fat and obese, so be it.
 If the market puts holes in your children’s teeth so be it.
 If the market pollutes, the air, water, minds so be it.
 If the market needs meat packers to pack meat and die of Covid-19 in the process, so be it.
 If the market separates children at the border so be it.
 Well the market didn’t separate children from their parents at the border, of course the Trump administration did that.
-And to this day Trump doesn’t think that he should be held accountable, from separating babies at the border, to the insurrection on January 6th, 2021or anything else in between.
-Much like a corporation shouldn’t be held accountable for polluting the air for example according to the neoliberal doctrine.
+And to this day Trump doesn’t think that he should be held accountable for separating babies at the border.
+Nor does he feel responsible for the insurrection on January 6th, 2021or anything else in between.
+Much like a corporation shouldn’t be held accountable for polluting the air or laying off thousands of workers, according to the neoliberal testament.